wolfie/wolfie.github.com/_posts/2010-05-29-open-problem.markdown

 ---
 layout: post
-title: Bob's gone Open Problem
+title: Bob's Gone Open Problem
 summary: While open source is a terrific way to look at various algorithms to certain problems, you need something else to learn the architecture.
 ---